"If

 State Senator Fisher Ellsworth sent me a very personal reply.
 He told

-me how very, very rare it was for him to ever get a thank-you from any of
+me how extremely rare it was for him to ever get a thank-you from any of his constituents.

 When my second son was in middle school, a local store held a promotion